 UPDATE 11/7: Marcie’s foster Mom thinks she is an exceptionally sweet girl that is young at heart.
 She’s house-trained, loves being petted and loves nylabones.
 She however does not like cats.
 Marcie is a very affectionate dog with people she knows, but can be leery of strangers and will sometimes growl at them.
 She would do best in an adult only home.
 Marcie has been battling a chronic cough for some time and it has not responded to antibiotics.
 The x-rays reveal some congestion, and the doctor feels she has chronic bronchitis that gets aggravated by allergies.
 She also is in the very early stages of kidney disease and will need to be on prescription dog food and monitored regularly by a veterinarian.
-She’s slimmed down to 34 pounds, but still needs to loose a few more.
+She’s slimmed down to 32 pounds, but is looking good.
 She recently had a dental and had 9 teeth extracted (premolars).
 This poor girl has been through a lot, but none of it is slowing her down.
 She can’t wait to find a forever home.